samuherek/ghi/README.md

 ### TODO:

+- [ ] Create a "bucket" where we can slip any "future" commands to learn and configure to learn.
+Like a reading list.
+It's great if you don't knwo what you want to do but want to add some commands to look into the next time. this would require two steps: 1. put things into a bucket 2. review/edit and move the item into a lesson

-[ /] responsive resizing of the terminal and the text wrapping/cutting/...
+- [ ] responsive resizing of the terminal and the text wrapping/cutting/...

-[ ] interactive add of a command
+- [ ] interactive add of a command
      - it will trigger an editor to add description
      - it will trigger an editor to provide translation of the command into a command language "ghi" uses internally
 Example: